Karas358/List-To-Do/README.md

 Application was built using Android Studio using Java + SDK

-The application uses Room to store the data, which is why we added the dependency on the gradle.
+The application uses Room to store the data.
-The application uses a recycler view to display the data, which is why we added the dependency on the gradle.
+The application uses a recycler view to display the data.

 Grade dependencies